** Tins of Taste Museum ** within NationalBreadMuseum.org

 Reimann Stollen

-Question: Why have the German people had such a significant impact on the United States bread culture?
+The German people had a huge & significant impact on the United States Bread Culture & Cultural Heritage.

-Answer #1: Because of the number of German people who came to this country (said to be 5 million in the 1800s & 2M+ more in the 1st half of the 1900s).
+Online resources say 5,000,000 German people immigrated to the United States in the 1800s & 2M+ more in the 1st half of the 1900s.
 There were "30 millions of citizens of German birth or descent in this country" by 1916.
-(A personal note to understand this, regarding my own family tree: families averaged 5-10+ children during the half-century of time in the U.S. -- 1865-1915.)
+(A personal note to understand this, is that most families averaged 5-10+ children during the 1865 - 1915 years in the U.S.)

 An amazing historical resource of the German influx into the USA: the book, THEIR TRUE FAITH AND ALLEGIANCE by Gustavus Ohlinger with a Forward by Owen Wister; pub. by The Macmillan Company, New York, June 1916, with reprints June 1916 & March 1917; (c) 1916.

 The following stein is a most unusual tin with a plastic handle.
 It was from a candy company in La Crosse, Wisconsin, USA, and pre-1989 because it was made in West Germany.
-Wisconsin is one of the states in which the greatest percentage of the population is of German heritage.
-In fact, today, German is still the largest ancestry group of Americans - over 44 million.
+Wisconsin is one of the states in which the greatest percentage of the population is/was? of German heritage.
+In fact, today, German is still the largest ancestry group of Americans - over 44 million (2023).
+And Milwaukee had the famed Karl Ratzsch's German Restaurant for 113 years (1904-2017), & still has the equally reknowned 1902 Mader's German Restaurant.

 Worth Noting: Most of the following company brand names seem to have been connected with some product of "gingerbread, i.e. Lebkuchen of some sort."
 From available information, they were all acquired by the Lambertz Group during the past 50 years, but I don't believe all still have product lines in the retail market today.